ibm-cloud-docs/containers/vpc_lbaas.md

     :   Optional: The port to which the service directs traffic.
 The application running in the pod must be listening for incoming TCP traffic on this target port.
 The target port is often statically defined in the image that is running in the application pod.
 The target port configured in the pod is different than the node port for the service and might also be different than the external port that is configured on the VPC LB.

     `externalTrafficPolicy`
     :   Set to `Local` to preserve the source IP address of client requests to your apps.
-This setting also prevents traffic from forwarding to a different zone.
-You must ensure that an app pod exists on each worker node in the zone that the VPC NLB deploys to, such as by using a DaemonSet.
+This setting prevents the incoming traffic from being forwarded to a different node.
 This option also configures HTTP health checks.
     :   If `Cluster` is set, DSR is implemented only from the worker node that the VPC NLB initially forwards the incoming request to.
 After the incoming request arrives, the request is forwarded to a worker node that contains the app pod, which might be in a different zone.
 The response from the app pod is sent to the original worker node, and that worker node uses DSR to send the response directly back to the client, bypassing the VPC NLB.
 This option also configures TCP health checks.
 For UDP load balancers, the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-udp` must be set with a TCP port value.
 For more information, see [Configuring TCP health checks for UDP load balancers](#vpc_lb_health_udp).